 Home Gym Essentials: A Weight Bench Is An Absolute Must

 If you want to optimize the number of lifts you can perform a decent weight bench should be at the top of your list.
 From rows to bench presses and hip thrusts, the variety of uses for a great weight bench can’t be understated.

 First, let’s start with the most basic of benches, the flat bench.
-These benches offer standard and fat pad options, providing softer to incredibly firm padding.
+These benches offer standard and fat pad options, providing softer, incredibly firm padding.
 If you just want a basic bench we’d go with the Rep Fitness FB-5000 with Wide Pad.
-The bench offers a ton of support for your back with a vinyl backrest that is amazingly solid for a bench that costs just $179 plus shipping.
+The bench offers a ton of support for your back with an amazingly solid vinyl backrest at a low price.
 You can see our quick review above or jump right over to the Rep Fitness site to check it out by clicking here.